 In almost all businesses the hot water immersion heater is timed to come on and off at certain times of the day.
 With HeatingSave, immersions demand is matched by the "heat profile algorithm" to use the least amount of energy – this time saving money on the electricity bill.
-Complete control over the hot water temperature also allows you to include a hot water “boost” to combat legionella. – again, this will happen completely automatically All this reduces the amount of electricity needed to heat the hot water - saving money at the same time.
+Complete control over the hot water temperature also allows you to include a hot water “boost” to combat legionella. – again, this will happen completely automatically.

 Most businesses use hot water for hand washing and similar activities.
 Exceptions to this are industrial processes and residential facilities such as care homes and hospitals.
 In almost all cases the hot water immersion heater is timed to come on and off at specific times of the day at a specific temperature that is not easy to change.
 Just like boilers, immersions can’t switch themselves on later if it’s warm or when the hot water cylinder is almost up to temperature.
 The important thing to remember about hot water cylinders or calorifiers is that